Realty Income (NYSE:O) Issues FY24 Earnings Guidance

-Realty Income (NYSE:O – Get Free Report) issued an update on its FY24 earnings guidance on Monday morning.
+Realty Income (NYSE:O – Get Free Report) updated its FY24 earnings guidance on Monday.
 The company provided EPS guidance of $4.13-4.21 for the period, compared to the consensus EPS estimate of $4.22.
 Realty Income also updated its FY 2024 guidance to 4.130-4.210 EPS.

-Several equities analysts recently commented on O shares.
-Stifel Nicolaus decreased their price target on shares of Realty Income from $67.75 to $65.00 and set a buy rating on the stock in a research note on Wednesday, February 21st.
-Mizuho cut their price objective on shares of Realty Income from $60.00 to $56.00 and set a buy rating for the company in a report on Thursday, March 7th.
-BMO Capital Markets initiated coverage on shares of Realty Income in a report on Tuesday, February 13th.
-They set a market perform rating and a $57.00 target price on the stock.
-StockNews.com upgraded shares of Realty Income from a sell rating to a hold rating in a research report on Thursday, February 8th.
-Finally, Royal Bank of Canada increased their price target on Realty Income from $58.00 to $60.00 and gave the stock an outperform rating in a research report on Thursday, January 11th.
-Eight research analysts have rated the stock with a hold rating and five have assigned a buy rating to the company.
-According to data from MarketBeat.com, Realty Income presently has a consensus rating of Hold and a consensus price target of $60.96.
+Several analysts recently weighed in on the company.
+Mizuho decreased their price objective on Realty Income from $60.00 to $56.00 and set a buy rating for the company in a report on Thursday, March 7th.
+BMO Capital Markets assumed coverage on shares of Realty Income in a research report on Tuesday, February 13th.
+They set a market perform rating and a $57.00 target price for the company.
+Stifel Nicolaus cut their price target on shares of Realty Income from $67.75 to $65.00 and set a buy rating on the stock in a report on Wednesday, February 21st.
+StockNews.com raised Realty Income from a sell rating to a hold rating in a research report on Thursday, February 8th.
+Finally, Royal Bank of Canada increased their price target on Realty Income from $58.00 to $60.00 and gave the company an outperform rating in a research note on Thursday, January 11th.
+Eight equities research analysts have rated the stock with a hold rating and five have given a buy rating to the company.
+Based on data from MarketBeat.com, the stock presently has an average rating of Hold and a consensus target price of $60.96.

-Realty Income (NYSE:O – Get Free Report) last posted its earnings results on Monday, May 6th.
+Realty Income (NYSE:O – Get Free Report) last announced its quarterly earnings data on Monday, May 6th.
 The real estate investment trust reported $0.16 earnings per share for the quarter, missing analysts’ consensus estimates of $1.03 by ($0.87).
-The business had revenue of $1.26 billion for the quarter, compared to the consensus estimate of $1.15 billion.
 Realty Income had a return on equity of 4.06% and a net margin of 21.39%.
-The company’s revenue was up 33.5% compared to the same quarter last year.
-During the same period in the previous year, the firm earned $0.98 earnings per share.
-As a group, equities research analysts forecast that Realty Income will post 4.16 EPS for the current fiscal year.
+The business had revenue of $1.26 billion for the quarter, compared to analyst estimates of $1.15 billion.
+During the same period in the prior year, the company earned $0.98 EPS.
+The company’s revenue was up 33.5% on a year-over-year basis.
+Research analysts predict that Realty Income will post 4.16 EPS for the current fiscal year.

 Realty Income Announces Dividend

-The business also recently announced a may 24 dividend, which will be paid on Wednesday, May 15th.
-Investors of record on Wednesday, May 1st will be issued a $0.257 dividend.
+The firm also recently announced a may 24 dividend, which will be paid on Wednesday, May 15th.
+Investors of record on Wednesday, May 1st will be paid a $0.257 dividend.
+The ex-dividend date is Tuesday, April 30th.
 This represents a yield of 5.9%.
-The ex-dividend date of this dividend is Tuesday, April 30th.
-Realty Income’s payout ratio is presently 244.45%.
+Realty Income’s payout ratio is currently 244.45%.

-In related news, Director A. Larry Chapman sold 5,000 shares of Realty Income stock in a transaction on Tuesday, April 9th.
-The shares were sold at an average price of $54.23, for a total transaction of $271,150.00.
-Following the completion of the transaction, the director now owns 6,257 shares of the company’s stock, valued at $339,317.11.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Company insiders own 0.10% of the company’s stock.
+In other Realty Income news, Director A. Larry Chapman sold 5,000 shares of the business’s stock in a transaction on Tuesday, April 9th.
+The shares were sold at an average price of $54.23, for a total value of $271,150.00.
+Following the transaction, the director now owns 6,257 shares in the company, valued at approximately $339,317.11.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Insiders own 0.10% of the company’s stock.

 About Realty Income